thi-ng/umbrella/packages/transducers/README.md

 ### Transducers

-All of these functions can be used and composed as transducers.
-Most also accept an input iterable and then directly yield a transforming iterator, e.g.
+All of the following functions can be used and composed as transducers.
+With a few exceptions, most also accept an input iterable and then directly yield a transforming iterator, e.g.

 ```ts
 // as transducer